You and the borrower should agree on a plan for repaying the loan. Here are some options:

 In an installment payment plan, the borrower makes equal monthly (or yearly) payments for a specified number of months (or years) until the loan is paid off.

-In many loans to friends and family members, the borrower pays off the loan all at once, at a specified future date.
+With many loans to friends and family members, the borrower pays off the loan in one payment at a specified future date.
 This payment includes the entire principal amount and the accrued interest, if any.
-Again, consult online calculators to figure out the total amount of interest due under your particular plan.

 Although rarely used in loans between family and friends, you can also structure a loan with a balloon payment.
-In this plan, the borrower makes equal monthly payments for a period of time.
+In this plan, the borrower makes equal monthly payments for a set amount of time.
 The payments can cover either interest and principal or interest only.
 These payments pay off some, but not all, of the loan.
-Then, the borrower makes one final, large payment (called a balloon payment), which pays off the rest of the principal and the remaining interest.

 1 | 2